 That Halloween was great.
 Only two people recognized me as the Stairway Guy (one of whom came up to me, singing the song in an impressive impersonation of Robert Plant).
 But the guesses other people came up with were fantastic, even though they were not what I’d intended.
 I was not surprised to hear Gandalf; I did not expect – and was disappointed – to hear Dumbledore.
 I mean, really?
 I guess he is a wizard, and I looked like a wizard, but still.
 I was called a wizard many times that night.**

-I was impressed to hear another Lord of the Rings reference from far out of left field: The Gatekeeper of Bree who let the hobbits in and was trampled by the Black Riders.
+I was impressed to hear another Lord of the Rings reference from far out of left field: The Gatekeeper of Bree who let the hobbits in and was later trampled by the Black Riders.
 I heard Death, and the Grim Reaper, and my personal favorite, Charon the ferryman across the River Styx.

 Not a single person guessed the Hermit.
 But at that time, even though I was aware of the Hermit’s existence, I was the Stairway to Heaven Guy, not the Hermit.